New Closed-form Joint Localization and Synchronization using Sequential One-way TOAs: Problem Statement

 We aim to find an accurate estimation of the moving UN's position and clock parameters using all the sequential TOA measurements given by (\ref{eq:TOA}).
+It is written as

 To solve this problem, the parameters $\boldsymbol{p}$, $\boldsymbol{v}$, ${\beta}$, and $\omega$ need to be estimated.
-Existing studies use the iterative method, such as \cite{zhao2020optloc}, to solve this estimation problem.
-It requires an accurate initial guess to obtain good estimation and has high computational complexity, which grows with the increasing number of iterations.
-We will propose a new distributed closed-form method to resolve this problem in the next section.
+The existing iterative ML method in \cite{zhao2020optloc} requires a proper initial guess to obtain accurate estimation and has a computational complexity, which grows with the increasing number of iterations.
+We present a new closed-form method, which does not require initialization or iteration and has a lower complexity than the iterative method, to resolve this problem in the next section.